Pipes on Your Property

 Unclogging sewer pipes can create gas leaks, so please always have a professional inspection of sewage blockages before attempting to clear them.

 Why?
-Natural gas utilities across the country have discovered locations where natural gas pipes or other utilities such as communications and electric wires were accidently installed through sewer pipes, something known as a “cross bore.”
+Natural gas utilities across the country have discovered locations where natural gas pipes or other utilities such as communications and electric wires were accidentally installed through sewer pipes, something known as a “cross bore.”
 Cross bores aren’t a safety hazard on their own, but damage caused by unclogging sewer pipes could led to fires or explosions.

 Respect Rights of Way